simotark/tf-demo/README.md

 Demo Terraform in Azure

-Figure out:
+Ideas:
+- Multiple providers
+- Statefile and other files in-depth
-- Depends on
+- Modules
-- Variables/how to refer to stuff
-- Secrets
+- Practical example
-- Output
+- QA and testing
+- Terragrunt and other extensions
-- Pipeline
+- Secret management
-- Branching
+- Pipelines & branches